Welcome to the 2026 Solo Show application.

-Please contact Chris Walters, The ARTS Council's Grants Manager & Gallery Curator, at chris@eARTS.org for assistance in completing your application.
+For technical or other assistance submitting this application, please contact Chris Walters, The ARTS Council's Grants Manager & Gallery Curator, at chris@eARTS.org

 Call for Entries

-The ARTS Council of the Southern Finger Lakes’ signature fashion fundraising event will be held Saturday, February 24, 2024, at Corning Museum of Glass!
+The ARTS Council of the Southern Finger Lakes (The ARTS Council) is thrilled to announce its signature fashion fundraising event will be held Saturday, March 7, 2026, at the Corning Museum of Glass, One Museum Way, Corning, NY!

 This is a juried call.
 Designers of all ages are welcome.
-Designers can submit as many proposals as they wish, however, the panel may have to limit the number of accepted designs per designer.
+Designers can submit as many proposals as they wish, however, the panel may have to limit the number of accepted designs.

 Tell us as much as you can about your proposed design.
 We understand that as art unfolds, it evolves and often changes.
 We won’t hold you to exactly what you propose but do want to know about the materials and concept so that we can ensure an eclectic and diverse fashion show.
 The more information you provide, the better we will be able to assess your proposal.
 Please see the attached successful proposal example.